Multimodal Conditional 3D Face Geometry Generation: Results

+{\textbf{Qualitative Comparison.}} We first show qualitative comparisons to state-of-the-art text-to-geometry methods on {\em neutral} text prompts in ~\figref{fig:sota_comparison_neutral_figure}.
+Our method produces realistic faces that are subjectively on par with other techniques.
+Furthermore, it is important note that our method also natively supports generating faces with {\em expressions} by providing an expression description in the text prompt.
+This is a situation that other methods struggle with, as shown in \figref{fig:sota_comparison_expression_figure}.

+Second, besides text prompts, DreamFace and our method also support RGB image prompts (\figref{fig:sota_comparison_image_prompt}).
+Our method achieves results comparable to DreamFace without relying on SDS optimization as part of the geometry generation.
+Note, that to aid the visual comparisons with previous methods, we complete the head in our results by deforming a template head to match our generated face.
+Despite training on purely studio data, we show how our model responds to conditionings derived from in-the-wild data in \figref{fig:inthewild}.
+For direct visual comparison with the identity and facial expression in the conditioning signal, we overlay the generated meshes onto validation images from whom the respective conditionings were extracted in \figref{fig:mesh_overlay}.

-Finally, as our method involves learning additional modes of conditioning on top of an underlying FLAME conditioned diffusion model, we can also use more than one conditioning signal at inference time to guide the generation according to \eqnref{eq:cfg}.
+{\textbf{Combining Two Conditionings.}} As our method involves learning additional modes of conditioning on top of an underlying FLAME conditioned diffusion model, we can also use more than one conditioning signal at inference time to guide the generation.
 In \figref{fig:multimodalprompt}, we show how combining both FLAME parameter and portrait image conditioning lowers the vertex error on a validation sample, as the denoising UNet now has access to more information about the desired identity and expression.
+Note that only our base conditioning (FLAME parameters) is present when training any one of the other modalities cross-attention layers.
+Therefore, we can expect complementary results only when combining the FLAME parameter conditioning with another modality.

+{\textbf{Inference time.}} We show that our method has significant inference-time benefits over its competitors that are mainly based on SDS optimization.
+It has the fastest average inference speed per sample on text-to-geometry generation, because once it is trained, it can directly sample 3D faces from the diffusion model.
+This setup alleviates the need for compute intensive iterative SDS optimization of a 3D face representation.
+Specifically, our method is more than seven times faster than its closest competitor FaceG2E (5.48 seconds vs. 42.87 seconds).
+To compare results with similar inference speeds, we run \textit{FaceG2E fast} for approximately the same time as our own method and evaluate the CLIP score results (see Table~\ref{tab:sota_comp_text}).

+{\textbf{Controlling the Conditioning Strength.}} To control the strength $w$ of the guiding condition, we make use of classifier-free guidance~\cite{cfg} following \eqnref{eq:cfg}.
+Increasing the guidance strength increases the effect that the input conditioning (prompt) has on the resulting geometry.
+Stronger guidance can lead to increased level of detail in the generated face geometry and greater resemblance with the input prompt.
+For example, in \figref{fig:guidance}, the expression of the generated geometry of the subject in the first row displays stronger wrinkles, and a closer match to the portrait image when setting $w=3$ compared to setting it to $w=1$.
+Unless specified differently, we use $w=1$ for all our conditional generation results.